2012 United States presidential debates: Moderation

 The performance of Jim Lehrer as the moderator was widely criticized for frequently allowing the candidates to speak over their time limits.
 He said that he intended to have a looser format and was not trying to restrict the candidates.

 Fox News wrote, "The only consolation President Barack Obama had for his poor showing during Wednesday's debate was that moderator Jim Lehrer did even worse."
 Dan Abrams of ABC News tweeted, "Regardless of who is winning this debate, Jim Lehrer is losing".

 Lehrer defended his performance saying, "I've always said this and finally I had a chance to demonstrate it: The moderator should be seen little and heard even less.
 It is up to the candidates to ask the follow-up questions and challenge one another."
 Unlike many others, both Romney and Obama made favorable remarks about Lehrer.

 October 11: Vice presidential debate (Centre College)

 Format

-The first and only debate between Vice President Joe Biden and Congressman Paul Ryan focused on domestic and foreign policy, and was broken down into nine 10-minute segments.
+The only vice presidential debate between Vice President Joe Biden and Congressman Paul Ryan focused on domestic and foreign policy, and was broken down into nine 10-minute segments.
 The foreign policy segments included questions on the attack on the American consulate in Libya, Iran, the civil war in Syria, and Afghanistan.
 The domestic policy segments included questions on health care, abortion, the national debt, Social Security, Medicare, and taxes.